giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

 ---

-The physical case is a prestressed concrete pole represented by forty polygons, with localized degradation affecting selected components.
+The physical case is a prestressed concrete pole represented by eighty polygons, with localized degradation affecting selected components.
 Its geometry, material distribution, and component-specific participation laws are defined through a flexible and customizable parametric model.

 <p align="center">
   <a href="https://github.com/giovanniboscu/continuous-section-field/blob/main/actions-examples/degraded_pole/img/degradated_sec_at_z0.png">